 According to Mugenda and Mugenda (1999), literature review enables the researcher to evaluate previous work done by other researchers in related studies.
 It allows the researcher an opportunity to examine and access the previous approaches to the problem and also helps one to discover research possibilities that have been overlooked before.
-It also ensures that existing gaps in the research question are identified and taken into account.
+It also ensures that existing gaps in the research questions are identified and taken into account.

-2.2 Theories of Motivation
+2.1 Theories of Motivation

-Understanding what motivated employees and how they were motivated was the focus of many researchers following the publication of the Hawthorne Study results (Terpstra, 1979).
-The major approaches that have led to our understanding of motivation are Maslow's need-hierarchy theory, Herzberg's two- factor theory, Vroom's expectancy theory, Adams' equity theory, and Skinner's reinforcement theory.
+Understanding what motivated employees and how they were motivated was the focus of many researchers following the publication of the Hawthorne study result (Terpstra, 1979).
+The major approaches that have led to our understanding of motivation are Maslow's need-hierarchy theory; Herzberg's two-factor theory, Vroom's expectancy theory, Adams' equity theory and Skinners' reinforcement theory.

-2.3 Content Theories of Motivation
+2.2 Content Theories of motivation

-One of the most widely mentioned theories of motivation is the hierarchy of needs theory put forth by psychologist Abraham Maslow (1943).
+One of the most widely mentioned theories of motivation are the hierarchy of needs theory put forth by psychologist Abraham Maslow (91943).
 He saw human needs in the form of a hierarchy, ascending from the lowest to the highest, and he concluded that when one set of needs is satisfied, this kind of need ceases to be a motivator.